 Craigslist is a great tool – for products

-If you go to Google and type in “Vacation Rental Scams” you will receive somewhere in the neighborhood of 3 million plus results.
+If you go to Google and type in “Vacation Rental Scams” you will receive somewhere in the neighbourhood of 3 million-plus results.
 The scammers are relentless and will stalk every single nook and cranny available to them to list “their” vacation property.
 Craigslist is the perfect venue for such a thing.
 No cost, no identification, no problem.
 Used by literally millions upon millions of people each day – Craigslist provides the perfect venue for scammers.

 To be fair, Craigslist does have legitimate listings as well and it is because of this that Craigslist is reluctant to throw the baby out with the bathwater.
 Taking reasonable steps by watermarking your property photos is one method that can thwart and frustrate scammers out of targeting your vacation home.

 Watermarks are digital imprints overlaid on existing images.
 Generally, a watermark is unobtrusive and normally transparent (to not obstruct from the overall image)